 |Electives or Concentration*||12|

 In 2005 Southwestern Seminary established an extension center in Bonn, Germany.
 This extension site is housed on the beautiful campus of The Bibelseminar, Bonn.
-Students in Bonn complete the thesis track of the Master of Arts (Theology) and a concentration in Pastoral Ministry.
+Students in Bonn complete the thesis track of the Master of Arts (Theology) and a concentration in Pastoral Ministry or Missions.
 Southwestern faculty travel to Bonn to teach courses on a five week rotating schedule from October to June.
-In addition to traveling faculty, Southwestern also employs two full-time faculty on site in Bonn, Dr. Friedhelm Jung and Dr. Helmuth Pehlke.
+In addition to traveling faculty, Southwestern also employs residential faculty in Bonn.
 Courses at the Bonn extension center are taught in German or in English with German translation.
 Application for admission to the Bonn extension center is initiated through the Southwestern Office in Bonn.

 For information on the M.A.Th. offered in Germany contact Dr. Friedhelm Jung: